jakob-david/SP_Simulator/README.md

 ### Simulating a 1D-Particle

 The results shown in Figure 1 are valid in the case of a free wave and therefore $V=0$.
 Furthermore, to highlight the effect of the Newtonian gravitational potential ${\hat{H}}_x$ was slightly modified to ${\hat{H}}_x=V+ {5V}init$ and periodic boundary conditions were used.
 As initial condition two gaussians were utilised, which were normalised in a way that the area bellow the curve is equal to $1$.
-The code can be found in this repository.
+The code can be found in this repository inside the folder "Simulation_1D".

 <p align="center">
   <img src="zz_pictures_for_readme/picture_1.png" alt="Figure 1 and Figure 2">